Julian Nagelsmann: Jürgen Klopp's Liverpool not in a 'mega crisis' ahead of RB Leipzig clash | DW | 15.02.2021

 RB Leipzig meet Liverpool in a much-anticipated Champions League game between two of Germany’s most prominent coaches.
 Julian Nagelsmann sees an opportunity for Leipzig, but rejects the idea that Liverpool are in crisis.

 Jürgen Klopp clearly has a lot of time for Julian Nagelsmann.
-Ahead of a Champions League last 16 game billed as the ‘king versus the prince' in the German tabloids, the pair took part in a video call, published on Leipzig's social media channels over the weekend.
+Ahead of a Champions League last 16 games billed as the "king versus the prince" in the German tabloids, the pair took part in a video call, published on Leipzig's social media channels over the weekend.

 There was plenty of mutual respect between the two even though they've only met twice as coaches in a two-legged Champions League play-off in 2017.
 Liverpool got the better of Nagelsmann's Hoffenheim over the two games, winning 6-3 on aggregate.